Chaga Mushroom Harvesting

 Sad news folks, I went back to this tree on 26/01/2014 and someone had beat me to it, not to worry though, it must have been one of my guys because the tree still looks strong and healthy and was harvested correctly, so there's always 2018 if I can get to it first that is.

-Most trees that die soon after being harvested for Chaga is caused by the harvesters digging or chiselling into the tree to get all of the Chaga out, this practice results in further damage being done to the structure of the tree.
+Most trees that die soon after being harvested for Chaga is caused by the harvesters digging or chiselling into the tree to get all of the Chaga inner layer out, this practice results in further damage being done to the structure of the tree.

 I was a certified Arborist for over 20 years and I personally teach my harvesters how to sustainably harvest these trees, adhering to the I.S.A.
 (International Society of Arboriculture) pruning standards.
 If your local Tree Service or forestry worker cannot explain to you what a collar cut or bark ridge cut is, then this person should not be working on your tree's or collecting Chaga.